headshota/headshota.github.io/_posts/2014-06-28-hello-world.md

 {{page.title}}
 ============

-Finally, I got to create my site/blog.
+Finally, I got to create my very own blog.
 After trying a lot of different options (Wordpress, Rails, CakePHP), I decided to go with [Jekyll](http://jekyllrb.com/) and must say, it is awesome!
 I totally recommend it to anyone, who's techy enough to install a single ruby gem and write a little bit of HTML.
 Also, Be sure to check [Jekyll Examples](https://github.com/jekyll/jekyll/wiki/Sites), if you decide to use it.

 Well as for this particular blog, I am not sure what I will be writing about.
 Most probably it will be a mix of my professional and personal experiences.
 I'm very excited to finally do this and will try to provide fun and interesting content.